cr-transportation/site/index.md

 **Where:** [Cabbagetown Community Center](http://www.cabbagetowninitiative.org/community-center/), 177 Estoria St SE, Atlanta, GA 30316

-## 2017 Transportation Plan

-We are working together to produce a joint neighborhood transportation plan.

-We've contracted with [UrbanTrans](http://urbantrans.com/) to engage with the community for input and incorporate relevant details from plans such as the Atlanta transportation plan, the Beltline Master Plan (sub-area 4 overlay), Imagine Memorial and Renew Atlanta initiatives, [Livable Centers Initiative](http://www.atlantaregional.com/land-use/livable-centers-initiative).

 ## Resources

 We're working to put together resources for residents and visitors.
 Details to follow.